somewear-labs/hello-space-java/README.md

 # hello-space-java
+Somewear can be configured to forward events to your application using webhooks.
+We will send http `POST` requests to your application with a JSON-formatted request body.
+An example of a webhook event payload can be viewed [here](sampleEvents.json).

-Sample Spring Boot application demonstrating a webhook &amp; Somewear client implementation.
+This project is a sample Spring Boot application demonstrating a Somewear webhook implementation.

 ## Demo
 1. `./gradlew bootRun` - start application